Master of Science in Occupational Therapy (MScOT) — University of Alberta

 - Whether applicants can indicate campus preference (Edmonton vs. Calgary vs. Augustana) or how campus assignment works.

-- CASPer score threshold for Route 2 — only Route 1 specifies 4th quartile; Route 2 CASPer requirements are unclear.
+- CASPer score threshold for Route 2 — only Route 1 specifies 4th quartile; Route 2 CASPer requirements are still unclear.
+CASPer is required for all applicants but no specific quartile threshold is stated for Route 2.

-- Whether online prerequisite courses from institutions other than UAlberta (e.g., Athabasca) are routinely accepted, or if it is case-by-case.
+- Whether online prerequisite courses from institutions other than UAlberta (e.g., Athabasca) are routinely accepted — the program states course outlines must be emailed to mscot@ualberta.ca for pre-approval, suggesting it is case-by-case.

 Contact: mscot@ualberta.ca